 I am retired now from the Health Service, still living on Teesside.
 I spend much of my time writing, far from the hubbub of city life, enjoying peaceful periods of contemplation.
 It is so different from being a doctor, although I used to write a lot even then.
 They say, fiction is the lie that tells the truth.
 I like fiction-writing for its way of setting its own rules, for settling old scores, of telling its version of the truth.
 The novel thrives on misunderstanding and conflict and can be manipulated as a vehicle for hidden deception or a way of seeking honest explanations.

 I have a major concern about the failure of successive Governments to counter youth disappointment, to give hope to an entire blighted generation, just as my two adolescent daughters are ready to seek their fortunes in these uncertain times.
-The global corona virus pandemic has created a whole new layer of frightened individuals scared to go out and live their lives, which will have irreparable consequences.
-And I do worry for the future of mankind, when we rely on such psychological misfits as Donald Trump and Kim Jong-un for our safety.
+The global coronavirus pandemic has created a whole new layer of frightened individuals scared to go out and live their lives, which will have irreparable consequences.
+And I do worry for the future, when we rely on such psychological misfits as Donald Trump, Joe Biden, Kim Jong-un, Vladimir Putin and those unpronounceable mullahs of Iran for our safety.

 I have two needy fluffy dogs at home to distract me; so small, one or two turns around the kitchen island and there’re done.